 Welcome!

-My research examines the fluctuating relationships between social identity, ideology, and interpersonal, socio-political action in contexts marked by war and violence.
-More simply, I study how people classify themselves and others, how these classification practices matter and change in times of war, and how they shape individuals’ behaviors and decision-making about violence.
-In using qualitative, historical, and experimental methods to craft falsifiable theories about violence, my research spans culture, politics, morality, identities, and conflict.
+I am an Assistant Professor of Sociology at the University of California, Los Angeles.
+My research examines how social identities and ideologies shape and are reshaped by violence, especially in contexts of war and genocide.
+I study how people classify themselves and others, how these classifications change under extreme pressure, and how they influence decisions to participate in, resist, or abstain from violence.
+By using qualitative, historical, and experimental methods to craft falsifiable theories of violence, my research spans culture, politics, morality, identity, and conflict.